Just a short seven years ago this is what we had to do in order to find a restaurant near us:

 The good news?
 Every bit of extra work and loving care you lavish on your content is likely to pay off, eventually.

 The bad news.
 You have to be in it for the long game.
-The days when a page would be keyword-staffed or even (for those who understand semantic search) linked to thematically similar pages and enriched through external links that broadened the depth of its coverage and it was deemed to be enough, are long gone.
+The days when a page would be keyword-stuffed or even (for those who understand semantic search) linked to thematically similar pages and enriched through external links that broadened the depth of its coverage and it was deemed to be enough, are long gone.

 Those who fail to understand their audience fail to find it.